BITSSAP2025AugAPIBP3Sections/APIBP-20242YA-Team-1/backend/ocr-extraction-service/README.md

-# 🧾 Invoice OCR + Gemini Extraction Microservice
+# 🧾 VendorIQ.ai :- Invoice OCR + Gemini Extraction Microservice

 This microservice extracts text from vendor invoice PDFs using OCR and converts it into structured JSON using the **Gemini API**.